 Classification: Applications

-Component: android-application (show other bugs)
+Component: android-application (other bugs)

 Platform: Mint (Ubuntu based) Linux